fjarri/reikna/doc/source/tutorial-basic.rst

     param:Annotation(float32)

 Notice that the order of the final signature is obtained by traversing the transformation tree depth-first, starting from the base parameters.
+For more details see the note in the documentation for :py:meth:`~reikna.core.Computation.connect`.

 The resulting computation returns the value ``in1 + (in2_prime * param2) + param`` split in half.
 In order to run it, we have to compile it first.